-Upendra Kushwaha likely to join UPA on Thursday
+Upendra Kushwaha likely to join UPA today

 New Delhi, Dec 19: Former Union minister Upendra Kushwaha's RLSP, which had recently broken ties with the BJP, may join the United Progressive Alliance (UPA) on Thursday, sources said Wednesday.